VBA Cell References

 To know which data it needs to manipulate, you will need to tell Excel where to find the data.
 This is done in the following hierarchy: Workbook (Excel File) > Worksheet > Range or Cell.
 If you skip levels of the hierarchy, Excel will simply assume that it should look in the currently activate Workbook or Worksheet.
 You cannot skip the last level.
 You need to tell Excel a specific range or cell, or tell Excel to look in the active sell.
 Telling Excel which workbook and worksheet to look under is not necessary, but is valuable when multiple workbooks and worksheets are open.

-Selecting ranges and cells works a bit differently as compared to the selecting books and sheets.
+Selecting ranges and cells works a bit different as compared to the selecting books and sheets.
 You can select one or more cells (known as a range), or even multiple ranges.
 Looking at the code, you may be familiar with it, as the text enclosed in the parenthesis is similar to that used in Excel formulas.

 Know that you know how to refer to books, sheets and cells, you need to combine these into one line, separated by a period symbol.
 For example, to select range A42 to D45 in sheet3 of the currently activate workbook: